vertical-agent-solutions/blog-content-manager/README.md

 2. Managing Topics
    - View all topics in the Topics section
-   - Create topics manually using the form
+   - Create topics manually:
+     - Enter topic title and description
+     - Either select an existing category or create a new one
+     - New categories can include optional descriptions
    - Generate topic ideas using AI:
      - Select a category
      - Choose number of topics to generate